oribuhbut/ChatApp/README.md

 create new database called "chatdb" select utf8_general_ci and click create

-import the file from the database folder called "chatdb (3).sql"
+import the file from the database folder called "chatdb.sql"

 ///////////////////////////////////////////////////////////